rwth-i6/returnn/docs/getting_started/installation.rst

 (if you are not using ``virtualenv``).

-For TensorFlow, use :code:`pip install tensorflow`, and for PyTorch, use :code:`pip install torch torchdata torchaudio`.
+For TensorFlow, use :code:`pip install tensorflow`, and for PyTorch, use :code:`pip install torch torchaudio`.

 For some specific datasets or special layers, additional dependencies might be needed, such as ``librosa``.